coldriverstudio/dry-rs/README.md

 # `dry` — Don't Repeat Yourself

 Rust macros for idiomatic deduplication of code.
-Use whenever `macro_rules!` is still too powerful and clunky.
+Use whenever `macro_rules!` are still too powerful and clunky.

 ## `macro_for!`